isabella232/OfficeDocs-AlchemyInsights-pr.lv-LV/AlchemyInsights/endpoint-dlp-licensing-error.md

 `Your organization is missing the licenses required to manage these devices`.

-Pārliecinieties, vai jums ir viens no šiem abonementiem vai pievienojum pievienojumdēiem:
+Pārliecinieties, vai jums ir viens no šiem abonementiem vai pievienojum pievienojumsitēm:

 - Microsoft 365 E5
 - Microsoft 365 A5 (EDU)